 - In the bowl where you are making the dough, dissolve the yeast and honey in the lukewarm water.
 Let it sit for 5 minutes and make sure the water, yeast and honey is bubbly – this is called “proofing” the yeast.

-- Add in all the other ingredients, except two tablespoons of the white flour.
+- Add in all the other ingredients up to (not including) the brine, except two tablespoons of the white flour.
 Using the dough hook, start the mixer on low speed.

 - After several minutes, the dough should be pulling away from the sides of the bowl.
 If it’s sticking to the side of the bowl, add in more organic white flour, one tablespoon at a time until the dough is no longer sticking to the sides.

 - This dough is supposed to be wet and sticky, but it has to be able to form into a ball.